mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 | Speed loader                 | —            | 2                | 25¥                |
 | Tripod                       | Under        | 4                | 500¥               |

-**Airburst link**

-A smartgun accessory for grenade and rocket launchers uses a rangefinder to air-burst the explosive projectile in close proximity to the target.
-An airburst link reduces the scatter distance for a launched weapon by two yards per net hit instead of one yard per hit (Blast Attacks and Scatter) when you use the wireless link trigger.
-The airburst link also prevents the defender from using the Hit the Dirt Action to reduce damage, as the Prone status offers no benefit against the airburst.

-{REMOVE ME} - Wireless bonus: An airburst link requires wireless functionality to function at all.
-Both the grenades and the launcher must have wireless mode turned on for the system to function.

 **Bipod**

 A two-legged brace extends down from the weapon, allowing it to be fired low to the ground with the user in a prone or sitting position.
 A bipod can be attached to the underbarrel mount of a weapon and provides a +2 to the Attack Rolls when properly deployed.
 Attaching a bipod takes a Major Action.
 Folding up or deploying a bipod is a Minor Action.

-{REMOVE ME} - Wireless bonus: The Attack Rolls bonus increases to +3 if used when prone or sitting.

 **Concealable holster**

 A small holster worn just about anywhere on the body it can’t be seen, attached with a smart adhesive.
 It increases the Concealability threshold of the weapon inside by 1.
 Only pistols (including machine pistols) and tasers fit in a concealable holster.

-{REMOVE ME} - Wireless bonus: Sensors, smart-fabric, and active adhesive allow the holster to alter color and move small amounts in real time, increasing the Concealability threshold by an additional 1.

 **Gas-vent system**